pybamm-team/PyBaMM/INSTALL-LINUX.md

 ```

 PyBaMM has the following python libraries as dependencies: `numpy`, `scipy`, `pandas`,
 `matplotlib`.
-These will be installed automatically when you install PyBaMM using `pip`,
+These, along with PyBaMM, can easily be installed using `pip`.
+First, make
-following the instructions below.
-First, make sure you have activated your virtual
+sure you have activated your virtual environment as above, and that you have the latest
-environment as above, and that you have the latest version of pip installed:
+version of pip installed:

 ```bash
 pip install --upgrade pip